.

 (970) 482-1707 x 31

-Olivia Laws, Private Lands Wildlife Biologist (Sterling, CO)
+Olivia Laws, Wildlife Habitat Biologist (Sterling, CO)

 Olivia earned a Bachelor’s Degree in Wildlife Biology in 2016 from Cal Poly Humboldt.
 She has always loved wild animals, and has actively worked in natural resource research, education and outreach across the country for the past several years.
 However, when she took a position working with wetlands there was no looking back.
 Since moving to Colorado she has worked with wetlands across the state.
 Passionate about stewardship and working with the public, Olivia has found the best of all worlds with the Bird Conservancy in Sterling.
 She enjoys hiking, paddle boarding, video games and spending time with her cat.